The Best Weekend Getaways for Couples

 New Paltz, New York

 Looking for someplace that’s a short drive from New York City, but feels worlds away?
 Reserve a room at Mohonk Mountain House.
 Family-owned and operated since 1869, this Victorian resort is perched on the the banks of crystal blue Lake Mohonk.

-Leisurely, romantic days are also welcomed: sip hot chocolate and snuggle up by one of the stone fireplaces, soak in the outdoor heated mineral pool or watch the sunset from rocking chairs on porch.
+Leisurely, romantic days are also welcomed: sip hot chocolate and snuggle up by one of the stone fireplaces, soak in the outdoor heated mineral pool, or watch the sunset from rocking chairs on the porch.
 Just being with your sweetheart, surrounded by pristine mountain wilderness, is enough to rekindle the flame.